raman-chumber/chickencoop-wiki/Lab 9: Activating Stepper motor with Raspberry Pi to control door.md

   steps = raw_input("How many steps backwards? ")
   backwards(int(delay) / 1000.0, int(steps))
 ```
-I compiled and Executed this code and got following output.
+When the steppers are not moving, they are still 'activated' and hold their position.
+This draws power.
+If you don't need the steppers to 'hold' their position, you can call setStep(0,0,0,0) to release the coils.
+The motor will spin freely and wont draw a lot of current.
+I compiled and Executed the code and got following output.

 ![Screenshot 2018-04-30 22.59.05.png](https://bitbucket.org/repo/BgdaKR7/images/1260765862-Screenshot%202018-04-30%2022.59.05.png)